bercianor/mcp-forge-python/README.md

 ## Credits

-Complete translation to Python of the [MCP Forge](https://github.com/achetronic/mcp-forge) project (Go), maintaining all functionalities and security level of the original.
+This is a Python port of the [MCP Forge](https://github.com/achetronic/mcp-forge) project (Go), extended with additional OAuth flow endpoints and Python-specific implementations while maintaining security standards.